 This post contains affiliate links, clicking on them will not cost you anything extra, but does allow Stoney Acres to make a small commission on your purchase through the Amazon Affiliate Program

 For years I read about keeping a garden journal, but I’ve always been really proud of my memory and was determined that I didn’t need one.
 As I’ve gotten older, I’ve noticed I just don’t remember the details anymore.
 Sometimes I’m not even sure what and where I planted seeds!
 So a few years back I decided I had better keep track of what I was doing.
 I wish I’d started years ago!
 My garden journal has become a great resource for me each year.

 A garden journal is somewhere for you to record information about the crops you are growing.
-It is also a great place for me to keep track of notes and handouts from the various gardening classes I have attended over the years.
-I keep my records in a three ring binder with dividers for each section.
-It’s nothing fancy, just a place for me to keep things.
+It is also a great place to keep track of notes and handouts from various gardening classes.
+I keep my garden journal in a three-ring binder with dividers for each section.
+My garden journal is nothing fancy, just a place for me to keep things.

 Current Year Crop Record

 This section of my garden journal is where I keep track of what’s going on this year.
 Included on the first page is somewhere for me to keep notes of the big weather events.
 I always keep track of my last spring frost and my first fall frost.
 Also, I like to keep track of snow and really hard freezes.
 I usually, try to do a wrap-up of the year on this page as well.
 An important part of all this weather stuff is knowing what garden zone you live in.
 If you would like to find out more about garden zones check out this post!